MustafaKess/Country-Dashboard-service/README.md

                 "SEK": 0.97827275
                 }
          },
-"lastRetrieval": "20250229 18:15" // this should be the current time (i.e., the time of retrieval) }
+"lastRetrieval":"2025-04-09 14:54:02 CEST" // this should be the current time (i.e., the time of retrieval) }
 ```
 ## Endpoint: `/dashboard/v1/notifications/`

+Users can register webhooks that are triggered by the service based on specified events.
+These events consists of:
+- If a new configuration is created
+- If a configuration is changed or deleted
+- Invocation event (when dashboard for a given country is invoked)
+- Users can register multiple webhooks

+These webhooks are stored persistently in the database and will stay until manually deleted with a `DELETE` request

 ### (POST) - Register Webhook